Nageshwara Rao Park: History

 Nageswara Rao Park was originally called Arathakuttai (big pond).
 In deference to a request by the Chennai Corporation, the owners of the pond, Ramayamma Pantulu, Aravamutha Iyengar and Nainiappa Mudaliar, donated the pond to the civic body for creating a park.
 After its creation, the park was named after Desodharaka Nageswara Rao Pantulu.
 It was opened to the public by P. S. Kumaraswamy Raja, the then Chief Minister of Madras, on 20 October 1940.
-Originally developed in a much smaller area on Luz Church Road, the park was expanded when more land was donated by Ramayee Ammal, M. Nainappa Mudaliyar, V. Kumaraswamy Raja and Aravamadhu Iyengar in the same year.
+Originally developed in a much smaller area on Luz Church Road, the park was expanded when more land was donated by Ramayee Ammal, M. Nainappa Mudaliyar, V. Kumaraswamy Raja, Vinjamur Govindarajachari and Aravamadhu Iyengar in the same year.
 In 1996, the Chennai Corporation re-developed the park and started maintaining it.
 A pond known as Aaratha kuttai was filled in and made into a garden.
 It was Nageswara Rao, founder of the neighbouring Amrutanjan factory, who convinced the local residents to develop the area when the pond began to dry up.
 It is in his memory that the park was named after him.